Bayesian Active Learning for Discrete Latent Variable Models: Mixture of linear regressions (MLR)

-A natural quantity to track during infomax learning is the entropy of the posterior distribution over the model parameters $\theta$ \cite{Bak18adaptive}, which we approximate as $\log|\text{cov}(\theta)|$.
-We compute the sample-estimate of this posterior entropy using the $M$ samples obtained from Gibbs sampling at every trial.
-We find that the posterior entropy of the model parameters decreases fastest for infomax Gibbs sampling as compared to the other methods (top panel of Fig.~\ref{fig:results_mlr}D).
-In 10-d, this difference is even more prominent (top panel of Fig.~\ref{fig:results_mlr}E).
-We also track the root mean squared error (RMSE) between the recovered and generative MLR parameters.
-The bottom panel of Fig.~\ref{fig:results_mlr}D shows that RMSE decreases fastest for infomax learning with Gibbs sampling in 2-d.
-Finally, Figure ~\ref{fig:results_mlr}E shows that in the space of 10-d inputs, RMSE decreases fastest for infomax with Gibbs sampling, followed by infomax with variational inference (VI).
-This shows that sampling from the true posterior (with Gibbs sampling) leads to substantially better input selection, as compared to sampling from the variational posterior.
-Further, while DAD is comparable to infomax with VI in 2-d, it is not well suited for high-dimensional inputs.
-Given that RMSE is \textit{not} the objective function we directly optimize with infomax, these results are particularly exciting.
-Overall, they suggest that our active learning method is sample-efficient in training MLRs.
+A natural quantity to track during infomax learning is the entropy of the posterior distribution over the model parameters $\theta$ \cite{Bak18adaptive}, which we approximate as $\log(|\text{cov}(\theta)|)$ (we drop the additional term $\frac{D}{2}(1+2\pi)$ as it is constant for our experiments).
+We computed the sample estimate of this posterior entropy using the $M=500$ samples obtained from Gibbs sampling at every trial.
+We found that posterior entropy decreased fastest for infomax with Gibbs sampling (``Gibbs-infomax'', top panel of Fig.~\ref{fig:results_mlr}D).
+In 10-d, this difference was even more prominent (top panel of Fig.~\ref{fig:results_mlr}E).
+We also tracked the root mean squared error (RMSE) between the true and estimated parameters.
+The bottom panel of Fig.~\ref{fig:results_mlr}D shows that for the 2D simulation, RMSE decreased fastest for Gibbs-infomax stimulus selection.

+Finally, Figure ~\ref{fig:results_mlr}E shows that in a model with 10D inputs, RMSE decreased fastest for Gibbs-infomax, followed by infomax with variational inference (``VI-infomax'').
+This shows that evaluating information gain using samples from the true posterior produced substantially better learning than with samples from the variational posterior.
+Furthermore, while DAD was comparable to VI-infomax learning 2 dimensions, it did not perform well for high-dimensional inputs.
+We feel these results were particularly impressive given that RMSE was \textit{not} the objective function we optimized.
+Overall, our proposed Gibb-infomax algorithm produced highly sample-efficient learning of MLRs in comparison to other methods.